JONSASSE/432-2018/slides/class27/README.md

 Today's class will include:

-1. some discussion of broader issues in scientific replicability and statistical significance
+1. scientific replicability and statistical significance
-2. some discussion of retrospective power, Type S and Type M errors
+2. retrospective power, Type S and Type M errors

 ## Announcements at the start of class